divyenduz/plv8ify/README.md

 - https://github.com/CSTARS/es6-to-plv8
 - https://github.com/clkao/plv8x

-## Source Code
+## Contact

-This project is closed source but I am more than happy to add anyone to the repository who is interested.
-Please DM me on https://twitter.com/divyenduz or email me at `mail at divyendusingh.com`
+If you want to reach out to me, please DM me on https://twitter.com/divyenduz or email me at `mail at divyendusingh.com`